Frequently Asked Questions - Summer Camp

 Call the office (601) 483-2267 to speak with the Program Director about special cases such as mental health plans and certain anxieties.

 All medications must be sent in the original container with the original label.
 PLFC stocks many over-the-counter medications such as Tylenol, Benedryl, Ibuprofen, Hydro-cortisone, etc. A camp nurse is on campus at all times.
-They dispense all medications (over-the-couter and prescriptions).
+They dispense all medication (over-the-counter and prescriptions).
 There is no need to pack these with your child’s prescriptions.

-This health form is part of the registration process.
-It will inform us of your child’s health and well-being during their time at PLFC.
-Along with emergency contact and health-related information, it gives your permission to participate, and permission to medically treat your child by a doctor/physician if you are not reachable in an emergency.
-A Medication Sheet listing all prescription medications he/she takes must be brought on the day of registration.
+Use the Health Form to list all prescription medications he/she takes must be brought on the day of registration.
 Prescription medications must be brought in the original prescription bottles with the camper's name listed on the bottle.

 It is common for the nurse to treat campers for a wide range of manageable injuries/illnesses from headaches to bumps and bruises.
 If a child has an injury that is severe or worsens during the week, the nurse will call and inform you of the situation.
 The nurse will also call if your child needs extra medical care like a trip to the medical clinic or emergency room.